173TECH/sayn/docs/tutorials/tutorial_part1.md

 * `profiles`: the definion of profiles for the project.
 A profile defines the connection between credentials in the `project.yaml` file and credentials defined below.
 In this case we define 2 profiles dev and prod.
 * `default_profile`: the profile used by default at execution time.
 It can be overriden using `sayn run -p prod`.
 * `credentials`: here we define the credentials.
-In this case we have 2 for dev and prod, that are used as `warehouse` on each profile.
+In this case we have two for dev and prod, that are used as `warehouse` on each profile.

 ### Step 3: Define your tasks

 In SAYN, tasks are defined in `yaml` files within the `tasks` folder.
-Each file is considered a task group.
+Each file is considered a [task group](../tasks/overview.md#task_groups).
 Our project contains only one task group: `base.yaml`:

 !!! example "tasks/base.yaml"
     ```yaml